DevelopedByAli/Weather-Journal-App-project-by-Ali/README.md

 * Using the `fetch()` method and Fetch: Cross-Origin Requests (CORS)

+* Connecting the Server Side and Client Side programming together

 * Knowledge of Asynchronous JavaScript: `Callbacks`, `Promises`, `Generators`

 * Testing `Node.Js/Express` API